Jacob and His Twelve Sons: History

 It is not known how the paintings reached England, although some speculate that they may have been captured by English pirates while being transported from the painter's studio in Seville to a buyer in a Spanish colony in the Americas.

 The series is first recorded in 1722 as part of the estate of one William Chapman.
 It was later owned by London banker James Mendez, whose heirs sold twelve of the thirteen to Richard Trevor, Bishop of Durham in 1757.
 Bishop Trevor, a political liberal and a backer of the Jewish Naturalization Act 1753, acquired the paintings, and redesigned and reconstructed the Long Dining Room at Auckland Castle, as a public statement of his support for Jewish naturalization rights.
-Although the Bill was quickly repealed, the paintings remained in the Long Dining Room at Auckland Castle.
+Although the Act was quickly repealed, the paintings remained in the Long Dining Room at Auckland Castle.

 The portrait of one of Jacob's sons, Benjamin, was sold separately to the Peregrine Bertie, 3rd Duke of Ancaster and Kesteven; it hangs in Grimsthorpe Castle, Lincolnshire.
 Bishop Trevor commissioned Arthur Pond to produce a copy painting of "Benjamin".
 It hangs, with Jacob and the other eleven sons, in the Castle's Long Dining Room, which Bishop Trevor rebuilt for the purpose of displaying the pictures.